Wednesday, November 29, 2023

 for us all.

 Two weeks ago Bill Yusk fronted me an ounce of hashish.
 I've yet to sell any of it.
-I can't even be a drug dealer adn wrose I've smoke a quarter ounce.
+I can't even be a drug dealer adn worse I've smoke a quarter ounce.
 Ann brought home Sherry.
 I have slowly acquire a taste for the British liquor, although sherry tastes too much like altar wine for me to like it.
 Too many memories.

-I stayed an altar boy into my teens, because my services were required at funerals during the week, whihc meant my brtoerh and I went to St. Elizabeth's at 8 instead of St. Mary of the Foothills.
+I stayed an altar boy into my teens, because my services were required at funerals during the week, which meant my older brother and I went to St. Elizabeth's at 8 instead of St. Mary of the Foothills.
 We could go through the motions.
 The mourners weepy before the close coffin.
 They were never open in the church..
 That was only for the funeral homes.
-The priest rambled through the liturgy with a short testesmonial for the departed.
+The priest rambled through the liturgy with a short testamonial for the departed.
 Mostly old people.
 The exit procession is very solemn.
 Priest leading the way with us carrying urns of burning incense.
 Sometimes rich families had the parish organist play a dirge for their loved one.
 We stood aside for the casket and the priest sprinkled a blessing of holy water of the casket.
 We never saw anyone arise from the dead.
 THe dead stayed dead.
 Even as a proto-atheists I respected the solemnity of the service.

 I was a virgin then.